 G. Presentation of 3 Spent Rifle Casings

 The SNC Honor Guard representative will present three rifle casings in memory of the three rifle volleys fired in honor of the deceased Veteran’s service to our Nation.
-The three casings represent Duty, Honor and Valor.
+The three casings represent Duty, Honor, and Valor.

 H. The Final Salute

-The SNC Honor Guard retires the Military Service Flag, and the Honor Guard Leader steps to center of the Shelter, directly in front of the casket or urn, and renders a Final Salute to the deceased Veteran.
+The SNC Honor Guard retires the Military Service Flag, and the Honor Guard Leader steps to the center of the Shelter, directly in front of the casket or urn, and renders a Final Salute to the deceased Veteran.
 The Honor Guard Leader then steps away to the rear of the Shelter, concluding Military Funeral Honors.

 As the Military Service Flag is retired, the Rifle Detail and Bugler march in formation to the rear of the Shelter.